SophieAu/personal-site-old/src/pages/blog-posts/2020-06-27-anti-styled-components.md

 draft: false
 ---

-Now, I'm not telling you to never use [styled components](https://styled-components.com/).
+Now, I'm not telling you to never use [Styled Components](https://styled-components.com/).
 They do have their uses.
 But they also have their drawbacks, including a really big one: They make it really easy to write inaccessible code.
 You don't have to but it's just a lot easier.
 And I know that I at least tend to go the path of least resistence which is why I like to make writing inaccessible code as hard as possible.

 Which is why I try to keep everyone from using styled components.